Baldwin County Virtual Secondary School: OPERATIONAL POLICIES AND PROCEDURES

 Curriculum and Instruction:

-BCVSS coursework is primarily delivered through ACCESS Distance Learning.
-Eligible students also have the option of enrolling in locally developed courses, dual enrollment courses, approved zoned school courses, on-campus courses at NBCT/SBCT/Fairhope Aviation Academy and other computer-based independent study courses.
+BCVSS coursework is primarily delivered locally through Schoology and ACCESS Distance Learning.
+Eligible students also have the option of enrolling in dual enrollment courses, approved zoned school courses, on-campus courses at NBCT/SBCT/Fairhope Aviation Academy and other computer-based independent study courses.

 Zoned School Courses:

 Baldwin County Virtual Secondary School students must log in to their online courses daily.
 Attendance for on-campus classes is required and attendance is taken by the zoned school teacher.
-BCVSS students are required to abide by the Baldwin County attendance policies and procedures; excuses for absences are collected and recorded through Baldwin County Virtual Secondary School.
+BCVSS students are required to abide by the Baldwin County attendance policies and procedures; excuses for absences are collected at the location of the course and turned in the BCVSS at the end of hte semester.

 Students seeking admittance must complete the application at www.baldwinvirtual.com during the open enrollment time frames.
 Seniors are only eligible to enroll during the fall enrollment window.
 The only admittance exceptions outside of the enrollment windows involve extreme chronic illnesses.